aminaopio/4901-Capstone-Team-4/README.md

 ## Implemented:

-Throughout our various sprints, we have been successful in implementing the following functionalities:
+We have successfully implemented the following functionalities:

-- Registration and Login
+- Registration and Login.
-- Google/Apple ID Login
+- Google/Apple Login.
-- Backend database for registration storage
+- Backend database for user information storage.
-- GPS System: ability to enter addresses and move the focus area.
-- User Dashboard: Adding more to the User Dashboard (Sprint 5)
+- Google Maps Places API: Displays Google Map Widget and allows the user to enter locations.
+- User Dashboard: Basic profile information displayed as well as customizable features.
-- Halfway algorithm: finding the halfway point between two addresses (Sprint 5)
+- Midpoint algorithm: Calculates the midpoint of two user-dependent locations.
-- Ability to enter two addresses for the functionality above to run (Sprint 5)

-## Progress
+## In Progress

-- Ensuring everyone can run the project with Firebase/Flutter installed
-- Connecting the Dashboard to IOS and making it functionable

-## Not Yet Started

-- Favorites, Seeing the places, etc.
-- More to come.
+- Place Autocomplete: Returns place predictions in response to user search queries.
+- Method for filtering nearby places by selected "type."

+## Future Goals

+- Location Services.
+- Communication between users.

 Resources: